What are the legal requirements for a website? (Updated November 2024)

 In the meantime, it is advised that you consider carefully the needs of your expected visitors and do your best to acknowledge any difficulties they may encounter in using your website.

 Questions?
-Reach us here
+Contact us here

 Leave us a message